What are EDI payments and how do they differ from ACH and EFT?

 - The vendor generates an invoice, translates it to the EDI format, and securely sends it to the retailer's AP system.

-EDI payments suit almost every type of business.
-If you routinely send and receive payments from customers and vendors, EDI payments will streamline your accounts receivable and accounts payable processes.
-You'll realize substantial efficiency gains because EDI solutions automate payments eliminating manual payment processes such as mailing invoices and other documents.
+If you routinely send and receive payments from customers and vendors, EDI payments can streamline your accounts receivable and accounts payable processes.

-Here are some of the biggest benefits of EDI payments.
+Here are five of the benefits of EDI payments.

-EDI payments help you verify payment request information quickly, helping you clear invoices faster.
+EDI payments help you verify payment request information quickly, letting you clear invoices faster.
 For instance, a manual verification process depends on your AP team receiving documents via snail mail from your vendors.

 The result is lengthy payment timelines and potential delays.
 If the documents get lost or damaged in transit, your suppliers must wait for payment for a while.
 Your B2B customers will also appreciate EDI payments because it helps them maintain a standard format for vendor payment information and simplify their ERP uploads.